retest/docs/docs/recheck-web/tutorial/upload-test-reports-to-rehub.md

 After the existing test case has been modified, we may also configure our CI/CD environment.
 First, set the `RECHECK_API_KEY` environment variable as shown in the [Travis CI documentation](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings).

 We need the `RECHECK_API_KEY` that is generated when the modified test is executed, which you should find in the log.
-Alternatively, you can invoke `Rehub#getRecheckApiKey()` locally to read your personal token.
+Alternatively, you can invoke `Rehub#getRecheckApiKey()` locally and the print the returned string to see your personal token.

 ![Travis CI environment variable](travis-ci-environment-variables.png)